StarKRE22/Atomic/README.md

 5. How to persist and manage **game data**
 6. How to transform an entity into a fully-featured **game object with animations, VFX, and audio**
 7. How to create and manage a **projectile pool** efficiently
+8. How to organize scalable file system for your project

 ### 3️⃣ RTS Sample